Top 20 Hawaii Snorkeling Spots

 Honaunau Bay

-Just south of Captain Cook on the Kona side of the Big Island is a spot that will leave every visitor in a state of total bliss: Honaunau Bay!
-The place is absolutely gorgeous, and the water here is full of marine life displaying the great vitality of the Pacific Ocean.
+Just south of Captain Cook on the Kona side of the Big Island is a spot that will leave every guest in a state of pure bliss: Honaunau Bay!
+The place is so gorgeous, and the water here is full of marine life, showing off the great vitality of the Pacific Ocean.

-This Hawaii snorkeling spot is referred to by locals as “City of Refuge” because of its historical significance.
-Looming above Honaunau Bay is the Puʻuhonua o Hōnaunau National Historical Park.
+This Hawaii snorkeling spot is referred to by locals as “City of Refuge” because of the rich history here.
+Just above Honaunau Bay is the Puʻuhonua o Hōnaunau National Historical Park.
 It’s a 180+ acre federal park reserve where ancient Hawaiians took refuge and were deemed safe.
 It was a sanctuary for warriors who had been defeated, lawbreakers, and those who were in poor standing.

-When you plan to snorkel at City of Refuge, the best advice we could give you is to arrive early!
-The best time to snorkel here is definitely in the morning, from 8 to 11 am.
-Later in the afternoon, this side of the island tends to get a bit overcast which will likely take away from the underwater clarity of the ocean.
+When you plan to snorkel at City of Refuge, the best advice we could give you is to get there early!
+The best time to snorkel here is in the morning, from 8 to 11 am.
+Later in the afternoon, this side of the island tends to get a bit overcast which will take away from the underwater clarity of the ocean.

-City of Refuge has some of the most beautiful lava rock flats and coral reef formations for Big Island snorkeling.
-In the morning, the lava rock flats are about the same level as the water, so it’s pretty fun to make use of them like chairs.
-The incredible amount of coral reef life is like a magnet for tropical fish, so the bay is rich with them.
-Here, you can watch Hawaiian green sea turtles being cleaned by wrasse fish, and see parrotfish, Moray eels, jacks, tang, and butterflyfish.
-Make sure to keep your eyes peeled for Hawaiian spinner dolphins.
+City of Refuge has some of the best Big Island snorkeling, with its beautiful lava rock flats and coral reef formations.
+In the morning, the flats are about the same level as the water, so it’s pretty fun to make use of them like chairs.
+The stunning amount of reef life is like a magnet for tropical fish, so the bay is rich with them.
+Here, you can watch Hawaiian green sea turtles being cleaned by wrasse fish.
+There are also parrotfish, moray eels, jacks, tang, and butterflyfish.
+Make sure to keep your eyes peeled for Hawaiian spinner dolphins too!

 View More about Honaunau Bay